West Virginia looks to tighten rules after chemical spill contaminated water

 Tomblin said the legislation would in part assure that above-ground tanks were built and maintained in line with safety standards.

-The spill from a Freedom Industries tank was about a mile upriver from the area’s main water plant, West Virginia American Water, a unit of American Water Works Company Inc.
+The spill from a Freedom Industries tank was about a mile (1.6 km) upriver from the area’s main water plant, West Virginia American Water, a unit of American Water Works Company Inc .

 Tomblin declared a state of emergency while the chemical, used in coal processing, was flushed out of the water system.